junxit/us-congress-bills-112/bill.md

     - **(A)** each method identified; and
     - **(B)** the charging of fees and granting of waivers of fees; and
   - **(3)** recommendations for legislative or administrative actions to implement the conclusions of the Commission.
-- **(f)** *Staff and administrative support services* The Archivist of the United States shall provide to the Commission such staff and administrative support services, including research assistance at the request of the Commission, as necessary for the Commission to perform its functions efficiently and in accordance with this section.
 - **(f)** *Staff and administrative support services*
   - **(1)** *In general* The Archivist of the United States shall provide to the Commission such staff and administrative support services, including research assistance at the request of the Commission, as necessary for the Commission to perform its functions efficiently and in accordance with this section.
   - **(2)** *Payment of expenses*